wp-plugins/wp-symposium-pro/readme.txt

 == Changelog ==

+14.05.16 Added layout option to [wps-friends], can be list or fluid, default list
+         Added closed_switch and closed_switch_msg to toggle inclusion of closed forum posts Improved [wps-forum-show-posts] to ensure forum replies are found Forum post owners can now move posts to other forums (as well as site admins) Fixed CSS for forum textarea on some browsers, overlaying with Forum Toolbar Fixed to date format time difference on activity Removed friendships/js and friendships/css subfolders to reduce file/dir count Removed avatar/css subfolders to reduce file/dir count

 14.05.13 Automatic fall back to older browsers added for activity attachments, and avatar upload, eg. MS IE <= 9
          Added choose, try_again_msg, and file_types_msg as options for [wps-avatar-change] Added missing date_format to [wps-forum]